 Green Building: We did a new case study of an off-grid 360° Collection model recently completed by our in-house building company.
 Another recent Ridgeline project earned Zero Energy Ready Home certification from the US Department of Energy.
 With the contribution of these two net-positive homes, our average HERS Index dropped from a 45 in 2019 to a 43.

 Supply Chain: We expanded our pre-installed siding offerings for our 360° Collection with a Cradle to Cradle Certified(R) vertical polyash product from Boral America, which contains a minimum 70% pre-consumer recycled content.

-Community: Our Meals on Wheels volunteers adapted to contactless meal delivery.
-We also formed a Justice, Equity, Diversity and Inclusion (JEDI) task for to directly assess our company culture, hiring practices, and supply chain.
+Community: We formed a Justice, Equity, Diversity and Inclusion (JEDI) task force to directly assess our company culture, hiring practices, and supply chain.
+Our Meals on Wheels volunteers adapted to contactless meal delivery.

 Click here to peruse the whole report.

 Sustainability is part science, part management, and part telling our story to customers, so that we can earn their support to keep doing it.
 The story of sustainability gained deeper stakes for me in 2020 with the birth of my son.
 The connections between how we build homes, the natural world, and the greater resilience of our community, have never felt more apparent, or more important.